Operation Southern Watch: Operations "Vigilant Warrior" and "Desert Strike"

 The first nine months of 1994 were quiet, and the USAF began to withdraw forces from the region.
 In October, Saddam deployed two divisions of Iraqi Republican Guard troops to the Kuwaiti border after demanding that UN sanctions were to be lifted, precipitating Operation Vigilant Warrior, the rushing of American troops to the Persian Gulf region.
 Saddam later withdrew the Iraqi Republican Guard out of the Kuwaiti border due to massive American military buildup.
-This served to increase Coalition resolve to enforce the no-fly zones and contain Iraqi aggression.
+This served to increase Coalition resolve to enforce the no-fly zones.

 On 25 June 1996, terrorists bombed the U.S. base at Khobar Towers in Dhahran, Saudi Arabia which housed personnel at King Abdulaziz Air Base supporting Operation Southern Watch.
 The attack killed 2 USAF officers, 17 USAF enlisted airmen, and injured an additional 372 people.
 This event led to a re-alignment of American forces in Saudi Arabia from Khobar Towers to Prince Sultan Air Base and Eskan Village, with both installations located away from population centers.

 In August 1996, Iraqi forces invaded the Kurdish regions of northern Iraq and American forces responded with Operation Desert Strike against targets in southern Iraq.
 As a result, the no-fly zone was extended north to the 33rd parallel.
 This marked renewed conflict with Iraqi air defenses and several more radars were destroyed by F-16 fighters.